noahchalifour/rnnt-speech-recognition/README.md

 ## Common Voice

+You can find and download the Common Voice dataset [here](https://voice.mozilla.org/en/datasets)

 ### Convert all MP3s to WAVs

 Before you can train a model on the Common Voice dataset, you must first convert all the audio mp3 filetypes to wavs.
 Do so by running the following command: